Semantic-Enhanced Time-Series Forecasting via Large Language Models

 \subsection{Ablation Study}

-\textbf{Ablation on Innovation Methods.} Ablation experiments are conducted on the ECL and Traffic datasets.
-To reduce computational costs, we selected different lightweight LLMs for comparison, including GPT2~\cite{GPT2}, BERT~\cite{Bert}, Opt-125m~\cite{opt}, and Qwen2.5-0.5B~\cite{qwen2}, which are commonly used in current research~\cite{FPT,autotimes,timecma,time-LLM}.
+\textbf{Ablation on Long-Term Forecasting.} Ablation experiments are conducted on the ECL and Traffic datasets.
+To reduce computational costs, we selected different lightweight LLMs for comparison, including GPT2~\citep{GPT2}, BERT~\citep{Bert}, Opt-125m~\citep{opt}, and Qwen2.5-0.5B~\citep{qwen2}, which are commonly used in current research~\citep{FPT,autotimes,timecma,time-LLM}.
 The experimental results are shown in Table~\ref{ablationlong}.
-Our baseline uses a cross-domain attention mechanism for multi-modal alignment~\cite{llm4ts, time-LLM, timecma}.
+Our baseline uses a cross-domain attention mechanism for multi-modal alignment~\citep{llm4ts, time-LLM, timecma}.
 After replacing it with the TSCC framework and adding the Time-Adapter, the prediction accuracy of different LLMs has improved, demonstrating the effectiveness of the innovative methods in this paper.
 Comparative experiments show Qwen-0.5B yields lower prediction errors among LLMs.
 The ablation study on short-term forecasting are provided in the Appendix~\ref{full_short_ablation} and Table~\ref{Short ablation all}.